Top Celtic Music Artists: From Enya to The Pogues

 The article presents top Celtic music artists: Flogging Molly, Afro Celt Sound System, The Irish Rovers, Clannad, The Corrs, The Chieftains, Celtic Woman, Enya, Sinead O'Connor, The Pogues, Lúnasa, and The Dubliners.

-Know more about these iconic Celtic music artists in our detailed guide.
-We've got plenty more to share on how they've shaped the genre and their standout contributions.
-Read on to discover the stories and legacies of these legendary figures.
+Learn more about these famous Celtic music artists in our full guide.
+We have much more to say about how they changed the style and what they made.
+Read below to find the stories and history of these famous figures.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.